 Time: 10 minutes

 Drawing a picture is a fun way to practice body parts or descriptive words (big, small, long, etc).
+It’s also ideal for working on ESL prepositions.
 The students sit back to back and one person is the “talker” and the other one is the “drawer.”

 Teaching Tips for this ESL Speaking Activity